 A working adult may spend as much as a third of his life working.
-Employers would also want that working hours of staff are spent productively and at high performance levels.
-In fact, any forward-looking business or organization would always look for ways and means to offer a conducive office environment to their workforce where work gets done quick and with efficiency.
+Employers would also want the working hours of staff to be spent productively and at high-performance levels.
+In fact, any forward-looking business or organization would always look for ways and means to offer a conducive office environment to their workforce where work gets done quickly and with efficiency.

 Providing a space to work, think, and collaborate effectively is key, Office layouts that embody communal spaces and provide mobility options are set to thrive in the current times that we live in.
 So, think about purpose-driven Communal Spaces when planning and designing your office layout.
 And creating such a space at the workplace correctly with an experience ID Consultant can pay off in many different ways.

 Planning the layout for your office is unique to the type of business and its employees.
-Corporates and MNCs are embracing flexible working, ergonomics and workforce mobility with increased fervour and zeal.
+Corporates and MNCs are embracing flexible working, ergonomics, and workforce mobility with increased fervor and zeal.
 A lot of importance is being made on communal areas and for the right reasons.
-Collaborative space for stand-up meetings and common areas indoors for staff to take a break or spark conversations are becoming the norm.
+Collaborative spaces for stand-up meetings and common areas indoors for staff to take a break or spark conversations are becoming the norm.

 Such spaces are now seen as an essential part of office design.
 With Wi-Fi, laptops, mobile devices, and charging stations becoming prevalent, people can freely move around the office and discuss projects/tasks with colleagues.
 Thus, these communal areas are becoming popular spaces for employees to collaborate and interact socially with others.

-Communal spaces are spaces shared by multiple people in an organisation.
+Communal spaces are spaces shared by multiple people in an organization.
 They must be easily accessible to strategically support and keep employees productive.
-Communal spaces should be setup in an ideal location where communication between departments can easily take place.
-Thereby offering a venue for impromptu meetings, communication among employees and areas to rest and energize.
+Communal spaces should be set up in an ideal location where communication between departments can easily take place.
+Thereby offering a venue for impromptu meetings, communication among employees, and areas to rest and energize.
 Chic furniture with lounge chairs, bean bags and the like will help make the space functional and collaboration friendly.

-Space is always a luxury in bustling cities like Kuala Lumpur and Singapore.
-And in the central business districts it will be even more so.
+Space is always a luxury be it commercial or private residential housing in bustling cities like Kuala Lumpur and Singapore.
+And in the central business districts, it will be even more so.
 Having purpose-built spaces for social interaction and engagement may come at a premium.
-So how can an office for a SME or a small busines incorporate Communal Space?
+So how can an office for an SME or a small business incorporate Communal Space?
 Well, it is not that difficult after all….

 Let’s find out with these common examples –